Traditional pragmatic thinking is no longer the most effective way to to create value and wealth. This is result of two trends:

 Why?
 Because in order to send that message we have to pay a text message fee.
 And if we do that and someone uses a lot of texts, it is obviously is going to add a cost onto our side.
 So then we have to start passing that on to the customer by changing our pricing structure which changes the way we have to market and position the product.

-We could just print a note on the tag telling people they won’t get a text back but there car is being pulled around.
+We could just print a note on the tag telling people they won’t get a text back but their car is being pulled around.
 But will that ruin the premium feel of the customer experience?
 I don’t know.

 Do our customers even really want their guests to be able to request texts by phone?